chuckrunge/sidacoja/README.md

 4) JDBC driver for your database

+RELEASE NOTES - 0.1.1
+- Added support for LIKE in row filter (it saves typing in long strings for selection).

 PROCESSING

 Each data type is processed by it's own input class, and each type has it's own output class.
 A common format of rows and cells called RowCache is used in between.
 A RowCache contains a collection of rows, and each row contains a collection of cells.